andreapassini/SETA/README.md

 It is assumed that each Taxi terminates only in a controlled way.
 Specifically, only when the message ”quit” is inserted into the command line of a taxi process, the taxi will leave the system.
 In both cases, to leave the system, a Taxi must follow the next steps:

-- complete the possible ride it is involved in, sending to the Administrator Server the information described in Section **sending information to the server**.
+- complete the possible ride it is involved in, sending to the Administrator Server the information described in Section [sending information to the server](#sendingInfo).
 - complete any battery recharge • notify the other taxis of the smart city • request the Administrator Server to leave the smart city.

 ### Un-controlled termination

 ### Pollution sensors